-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Understand the issues which affect participation in sport · the different user groups who may participate in sport · the possible barriers and solutions which affect participation in sport · the factors which can impact upon the popularity of sport in the UK · current trends in the popularity of different sports in the UK · growth of new/emerging sports and activities in the UK Know about the role of sport in promoting values · values which can be promoted through sport · the Olympic and Paralympic movement · promoting values through sport · the importance of etiquette and sporting behaviour · the use of performance-enhancing drugs in sport Understand the importance of hosting major sporting events Be able to use skills, techniques and tactics/strategies/ compositional ideas as an individual and team performer in a sporting activity the key components of performance for an individual performer in a sporting activity creativity appropriate use of tactics/strategies/compositional ideas decision-making during ability to manage/maintain own performance Be able to apply practice methods to support improvement in a sporting activity • how to identify areas of improvement in their own performance in a sporting activity • types of skills and practice • methods to improve own performance • how to measure improvement in skills, techniques and strategies developed Know how sport is covered across the media how sport is covered by: • television - satellite - satellite based sports channel - pay-per-view • written press • radio • internet Understand positive effects that the media can have on sport · increased exposure of minority sports · increased promotional · education · increased income which benefits · inspiring people to participate creation of positive role models · competition between sports and clubs Key Assessments LO1 - Assessment LO1/2 - Assessment LO1-3 - Assessment LO1- 4 - Assessment RO51: External Examination - January RO52: LO1&2 Formal practical assessments of students in an individual and team context RO54: LO4 Written Assessment - internally assessed RO54: LO1 Written Assessment - internally assessed RO54: LO2 Written Assessment - internally assessed Literacy & Numeracy Key Terms for R051: meaning of terms to include - etiquette/ barriers/ solutions/ governing bodies/ economic disadvantage/ accessibility Exam/ Assignment Technique: Using concise sentences, structuring short paragraphs Comprehension: interpreting exam questions Numeracy: interpreting data on sports participation and positive and negative impacts of the media Wider skills and enrichment Self-Management - Time Management Personal Organisation - working to and meeting deadlines, planning revision Practical Assessments - grit, tenacity, determination, problem solving skills How you can help your child at home Work through homework in Term 1 to lead to be seen to be seen the them to be organised
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Understand the issues which affect participation in sport · the different user groups who may participate in sport · the possible barriers and solutions which affect participation in sport · the factors which can impact upon the popularity of sport in the UK · current trends in the popularity of different sports in the UK · growth of new/emerging sports and activities in the UK Know about the role of sport in promoting values · values which can be promoted through sport · the Olympic and Paralympic movement · promoting values through sport · the importance of etiquette and sporting behaviour · the use of performance-enhancing drugs in sport Understand the importance of hosting major sporting events the features of major sporting events the potential benefits and drawbacks of cities/countries hosting major sporting events the links between potential benefits and drawbacks and legacy Know about the role of national governing bodies in sport what national governing bodies in sport do: promotion development infrastructure policies and initiatives funding support Be able to use skills, techniques and tactics/strategies/ compositional ideas as an individual and team performer in a sporting activity the key components of performance for an individual performer in a sporting activity creativity appropriate use of tactics/strategies/compositional ideas decision-making during ability to manage/maintain own performance Be able to apply practice methods to support improvement in a sporting activity · how to identify areas of improvement in their own performance in a sporting activity · types of skills and practice · methods to improve own performance · how to measure improvement in skills, techniques and strategies developed Know how sport is covered across the media how sport is covered by: television - satellite - satellite based sports channel - pay-per-view written press radio internet Understand positive effects that the media can have on sport · increased exposure of minority sports · increased promotional · education · increased income which benefits · inspiring people to participate creation of positive role models · competition between sports and clubs Key Assessments LO1 - Assessment LO1/2 - Assessment LO1-3 - Assessment LO1- 4 - Assessment RO51: External Examination - January RO52: LO1&2 Formal practical assessments of students in an individual and team context RO54: LO4 Written Assessment - internally assessed RO54: LO1 Written Assessment - internally assessed RO54: LO2 Written Assessment - internally assessed Literacy & Numeracy Key Terms for R051: meaning of terms to include - etiquette/ barriers/ solutions/ governing bodies/ economic disadvantage/ accessibility Exam/ Assignment Technique: Using concise sentences, structuring short paragraphs Comprehension: interpreting exam questions Numeracy: interpreting data on sports participation and positive and negative impacts of the media Wider skills Self-Management - Time Management Personal Organisation - working to and meeting deadlines, planning revision Practical Assessments - grit, tenacity, determination, problem solving How you can help Work through homework in Term 1 to help them prepare for the external exam in January.
+Help them to plan a revision timetable leading up to this exam.
+Help them to be organised keeping resources and using them effectively Encourage them to maintain their commitment to extra-curricular activities in their chosen sport